influxdata/docs-v2/content/enterprise_influxdb/v1.9/guides/migration.md

    ```
    For more information, see [`-export`](/enterprise_influxdb/v1.9/tools/influx_inspect#export).
 5. [Import data into Enterprise](/enterprise_influxdb/v1.9/administration/backup-and-restore/#importing-data).
-6. Verify data is successfully migrated.
+6. Verify data is successfully migrated to your Enterprise cluster.
 See:
    - [Query data with the InfluxDB API](/enterprise_influxdb/v1.9/guides/query_data/)
    - [View data in Chronograf](/{{< latest "chronograf" >}}/)
 7. Follow [Stop writes and remove OSS](#stop-writes-and-remove-oss) below.